 The suitability of communities and “lead farmers” for participation in farmer-to-farmer extension is.
 The appropriate complementary mix of information sources may also be predicted from certain individual and community traits.

-To determine circumstances suitable for farmer-to-farmer extension, and traits based on which to select lead farmers.
-Based on these findings, to determine when direct extension should complement F2F – if at all - to ensure effective outcomes, and how to optimise the distribution of private and public extension resources.

 Rationale

 A reduction in the supply of key agricultural inputs and basic foodstuffs (particularly grains) due to Russian aggression in Ukraine has exacerbated food insecurity across Africa (see Hatab, 2022) (Fig1).
 This has been exacerbated by droughts in the East of the continent (Toreni et al., 2022) - symptomatic of the long-term threats posed by climate change (‘IPCC Sixth Assessment Report - Regional fact sheet - Africa’, 2022) – which have impacted communities dependent on livestock in particular (Button, 2022).
 Persistent low productivity gains Takahashi